 Patterns in employee security compliance may indicate the need for more training or other adjustments.

-Of course, not all insider threats are malicious threats.
+Of course, not all insider threats are malicious threats like the examples we just discussed.
 A number of data breaches with an insider component arise from carelessness with security protocols or security shortcuts taken to improve efficiency, leading to unintentional weaknesses in the network.

 Employee monitoring software can help you determine patterns in employee behavior that suggest potential weaknesses may arise.
 For example, you may notice that adherence to security protocols declines several months after a security training session, which may mean that refresher training is necessary.
 Or you may notice lapses that occur during particularly busy periods in the industry, which may indicate that employees are taking shortcuts when they’re under increased pressure.
 Noting these patterns can allow you to not only take steps to shore up security before the breach occurs, but also to take steps to interrupt the pattern before the next time it reoccurs, reducing your organization’s incidences of vulnerability.